top of page

 4. Legal Expenses and Taxes Can Catch You Off Guard

 If you make a mistake with paperwork or miss a legal step, you could face hefty fines.
 Something as small as forgetting to give the right notice before raising rent can lead to legal trouble.
-These small oversights can quickly turn into big bills.

 Then there are the taxes.
 Property taxes can go up without much warning.
 Some cities also charge extra fees just for renting out property.